akashchauhan0786/DSA-Notes/Graph/README.md

 # Cycle Detection In Directed Graph
   * Using DFS
     - Logic
-    - Instead of parent node we need to keep track of node travasel if its visted alredy by a other node travesal then we can say it cycle present
+    - Instead of parent node we need to keep track of node travasel if its visted already by a other node travesal then we can say it cycle present
       - Modify the DFS call a bit
       - Means we need stackcall array of node once travesal completed marked as 0
       ```